COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

-During the coronavirus (COVID-19) outbreak, Children’s National is taking extra steps to protect our patients, families and staff:
+During the coronavirus (COVID-19) outbreak, Children’s National is taking extra steps to protect our patients, families and staff.
+Effective December 27, 2021:

 - Visitor screening.
 We screen patients and parents, caregivers, family members and visitors for the following COVID-19 symptoms at our Welcome Desks and check-in areas at all locations: fever, cough, shortness of breath, sore throat and/or respiratory symptoms.
 Any individual with signs/symptoms of infection are prohibited to visit.

 - Mask policy.
-Recently, the DC government announced that masking guidelines would be relaxed at some types of locations.
-Please note this does not apply to health care facilities, and therefore our current masking guidelines remain in effect at all Children’s locations, clinical and non-clinical, and includes our shuttles.
+Our current masking guidelines remain in effect at all Children’s locations, clinical and non-clinical, and includes our shuttles.
 Read more about our mask policy.
 For guidance on what masks to use, please refer to the CDC guidelines.

-- Outpatient appointments.
-Up to 2 people can accompany one patient to an outpatient appointment.
+- Outpatient appointments (including the ED).
+One parent/guardian can accompany one patient to an outpatient appointment or ED visit.

 - Inpatient stays.
 For inpatient visits at time of admission, each parent or caregiver may designate who can visit at the bedside.
-Parents or caregivers may designate a maximum of four (4) individuals (additional caregivers, family or visitors), including themselves, who may visit the patient.
-Siblings under 12 years of age may not visit at this time.
-A sibling between 12 and 18 years of age must be accompanied by an adult member during the visit and at the patient's bedside (totaling 2 visitors).
+Parents or caregivers may designate a maximum of two (2) individuals (additional caregivers, family or visitors), including themselves, who may visit the patient.
+Siblings under 18 years of age may not visit at this time.
 Read more about our inpatient stays.